mozilla/side-view/docs/metrics.md

 ### Custom Dimensions

 * `cd1` - The width of the sidebar in pixels.
-An integer
+An integer, rounded to the nearest 50px.
 * `cd2` - The number of open tabs across all windows.
 An integer
 * `cd3` - The site type requested.
 One of `desktop` or `mobile`
 * `cd4` - The length of the list the user interacted with.
 Used for open and recent tab lists.
 An integer